If you can't connect to WhatsApp, this is usually caused by a problem with your Internet connection or your phone's settings.

 - Contact your mobile provider and make sure your APN settings are configured correctly.

-- Upgrade your Android OS to the latest version for your device.
+- Upgrade your Android OS to the latest version available for your device.

-If you are able to connect on Wi-Fi but not on your mobile connection (EDGE/2G/3G), double check your APN configuration with your mobile provider.
+If you are able to use WhatsApp on Wi-Fi but not on data connection, double check your APN configuration with your mobile provider.
 You must be able to send and receive non-web traffic in order to use WhatsApp.

 WhatsApp Support Team